hsiaoyi0504/awesome-cheminformatics/README.md

 * [standardiser](https://wwwdev.ebi.ac.uk/chembl/extra/francis/standardiser/) - Tool designed to provide a simple way of standardising molecules as a prelude to e.g. molecular modelling exercises.
 Github [address](https://github.com/flatkinson/standardiser). :book:
 * [MolVS](https://github.com/mcs07/MolVS) - Molecule validation and standardization based on [RDKit](http://www.rdkit.org/). :book:
+* [rd_filters](https://github.com/PatWalters/rd_filters) - This script provides a simple means of applying the functional group filters from the ChEMBL database, as well as a number of property filters from the RDKit, to a set of compounds. :book:

 <a id="des"></a>